 \subsection{Outer Galaxy flare}

-As a distinctive feature the model naturally produces a flare in the thin disc, while it is not so significant in the case of the thick disc.
-This is seen in Fig.\ref{fig:Rz-dens} on the intervals of the iso-density contours which appear to be wider at high $R$ than at the Solar neighbourhood. {\bt Figure~\ref{fig:flare} illustrates the flare in the thin disc (top panel) by showing the vertical decrease for age components 2, 4 and 7 of the thin disc, at a Galactocentric radius of 8, 12 and 16 kpc.
-The apparent scale height increases clearly with $R$ in all thin disc age components.
-Considering the thick disc, Fig.~\ref{fig:flare} (bottom panel) shows the contrary for the thick disc, getting a smaller scale height when $R$ increases from 8 to 16 kpc.
-The thick disc is not flaring, but rather on the contrary it shrinks when going in the outer Galaxy.
-It clearly indicates a different dynamical origin for this population compared to the thin disc. }
+As a distinctive feature, the model naturally produces a flare in the thin disc, not present in the case of the thick disc.
+This is seen in Fig.\ref{fig:Rz-dens} on the intervals of the iso-density contours which appear to be wider at high $R$ than in the Solar neighbourhood.
+Figure~\ref{fig:flare} illustrates the flare in the thin disc (top panel) by showing the vertical decrease for age components 2, 4, and 7 of the thin disc, at a Galactocentric radius of 8, 12, and 16 kpc.
+The apparent scale height increases clearly with $R$ in all thin-disc age components.
+Considering the thick disc, the bottom panel of Fig.~\ref{fig:flare} shows the opposite behaviour, where a smaller scale height is seen when $R$ increases from 8 to 16 kpc.
+The thick disc is not flaring, but rather on the contrary it shrinks when going to the outer Galaxy.
+This clearly indicates a different dynamical origin for this population compared to that of the thin disc.